New Dragon Science Under Way during Spacewalk Preps

-Category: Space Hits: 3Astronaut Mark Vande Hei poses for a playful portrait with astronauts Shane Kimbrough (left) and Thomas Pesquet (right) who are trying on their U.S. spacesuits.
+Category: Space Hits: 5Astronaut Mark Vande Hei poses for a playful portrait with astronauts Shane Kimbrough (left) and Thomas Pesquet (right) who are trying on their U.S. spacesuits.

 Kidney cells, oral health and pharmaceuticals were the science highlights aboard the International Space Station on Wednesday.
 The Expedition 65 crew is also continuing to ramp up for a pair of spacewalks set to begin next week.